Akuli/oomph/README.md

 - better ternary than in python: `if cond then a else b`
 - named arguments
 - default values of arguments
-- find element from list (with custom callback to specify what matches):
+- find all occurences from list
+- custom callback to list find methods
-    - first occurence
-    - last occurrence
-    - all occurrences
-    - only occurrence, failing if multiple are found
 - string methods
     - upper and lower (need unicode lib?)
     - grep self-hosted compiler for more string method ideas